Scar boat burial: Discovery and excavation

 The site at The Crook Beach, 1 km northeast of Scar, was found in 1985 by John Dearness, a farmer on Sanday.
 He found bones sticking out of the ground and a small lead object, and thought that he might have discovered the resting place of a dead sailor.
 Dearness died before the significance of the site was realized.

-In 1991, archaeologist Julie Gibson visited the island, having heard of the discovery of the bones six years earlier.
+In 1991, Orkney County archaeologist Julie Gibson visited the island, having heard of the discovery of the bones six years earlier.
 She was shown the small lead object, and took it to Kirkwall for identification.
 As it turned out to be a lead weight for measuring bullion, Gibson and Dr Raymond Lamb investigated the site further.

 Appreciating the significance of the site, the archaeologists realised they had to act swiftly, as it was exposed and rapidly eroding.
-Historic Scotland put together a team led by Magnar Dalland to excavate the site, which took place over November and December 1991.
+Historic Scotland put together a team led by Norwegian expert Magnar Dalland to excavate the site, which took place over November and December 1991.